-Vitamin C is a powerhouse antioxidant ingredient that can add dynamic results to our skin care routine.
-It is brightening, can diminish the appearance of stubborn dark spots and hyperpigmentation, and can even improve the look of lines and wrinkles.
-Vitamin C can be used day and night and adds a preventative and restorative synergy to our skin care routine.
+Vitamin C is a powerhouse antioxidant ingredient that can add dynamic results to our skincare routine.
+It’s brightening, can diminish the appearance of even stubborn dark spots and hyperpigmentation, and can even improve the look of lines and wrinkles.
+It can be used day and night and adds a preventative and restorative synergy to our skin care routine.

-A lot of skin care ingredients have antioxidant properties and antioxidants are even found in our own skin naturally in the forms of melanin, Vitamin E, and uric acid to name just a few.
-So why is Vitamin C so special and highly regarded?
-Even though we can’t manufacture it on our own, Vitamin C has been proven to be one of the most potent and effective antioxidant ingredients when applied topically, in that it can absorb and reach the intended site in the skin to deliver results.
+A lot of skincare ingredients have antioxidant properties — and antioxidants are even found in our own skin naturally in the forms of melanin, vitamin E, and uric acid to name just a few.
+So why is Vitamin C so special and highly regarded in skincare?
+We can’t manufacture it on our own, so topical application can be very important.
+Vitamin C has been proven to be one of the most potent and effective antioxidant ingredients when applied topically.
+It’s shown to absorb well and reach the intended site in the skin to deliver maximum results.

 Avoid Oxidized Vitamin C Products